syeo66/subsoxy/docs/weighted-shuffle.md

 ### Memory-Efficient Implementation

 For large libraries, the system uses reservoir sampling with replay prevention:
-- **Pre-filtering**: Database-level filtering excludes songs played within 14 days
+- **Pre-filtering**: Database-level filtering excludes songs played OR skipped within 14 days
 - **Sampling**: Samples 3x the requested number of songs from eligible candidates
 - **Fallback**: Includes all songs if insufficient eligible songs are available
 - **Batch Processing**: Processes songs in batches to control memory usage